Csaba Ferenc Asztalos

-Csaba Ferenc Asztalos (born February 17, 1974 in Baia Mare) is a politician of Hungarian ethnicity in Romania and an ex-member of the Democratic Alliance of Hungarians in Romania.
-He is currently the president of the National Council for Combating Discrimination, Romania's anti-discrimination and equality body.
+Csaba Ferenc Asztalos (born February 17, 1974, in Baia Mare) is a politician of Hungarian ethnicity in Romania and an ex-member of the Democratic Alliance of Hungarians in Romania.
+He is, since July 2025, a judge at the Constitutional Court of Romania, appointed by the Chamber of Deputies, for a non renewable term of nine years.
+Before that, he was the president of the National Council for Combating Discrimination, Romania's anti-discrimination and equality body.
 He speaks Romanian, Hungarian and English.

 Education

 Asztalos completed high school in Baia Mare, at the Hungarian-language section of Mihai Eminescu High School, where he specialised in philology.
 Between 1993 and 1997, he studied law at the University of Oradea.
 Later, he undertook post-graduate studies at the David Oligvy National School of Political and Administrative in Bucharest, and in 2003 was a doctoral candidate in international law at the University of Bucharest.

 In 2002, he was appointed to the National Council for Combating Discrimination, and became president of the institution in 2005.

 Political activity

-On November 21, 2006 CNDC (National Council for Discrimination Combating) accepted the petition submitted by Emil Moise on exposing the religious symbols in the public schools.
+On November 21, 2006, CNDC (National Council for Discrimination Combating) accepted the petition submitted by Emil Moise on exposing the religious symbols in the public schools.
 The CNDC’s ruling, then called the Emil Moise vs Ministry of Education case, has provided the following: “The Ministry of Education has to develop and implement within the reasonable terms an internal regulation that would regulate the presence of the religious symbols in the public educational institutions.
 This internal regulation should be based on the following principales: